Agoric/documentation/main/chainlink-integration.md

 # Chainlink Integration

-This document explains how you can consume [Chainlink oracles](https://chain.link) when unit testing, integration testing, and actually on-chain.
+This document explains how to consume [Chainlink oracles](https://chain.link) when unit testing, integration testing, and actually on-chain.

 ## Overview

 Using Chainlink on Agoric provides two main features:
-- price feeds exposed on Agoric via the on-chain `home.priceAuthority`, an officially-sponsored [price authority](/zoe/guide/price-authority.md) built from aggregating several Chainlink nodes.
+- Price feeds are exposed on Agoric via the on-chain `home.priceAuthority`.
+This is an officially-sponsored [price authority](/zoe/guide/price-authority.md) built from aggregating several Chainlink nodes.
 - [Chainlink's Any API](https://docs.chain.link/docs/request-and-receive-data)
-  to initiate a job on a single oracle and return its results
+  can initiate a job on a single oracle and return its results

-These features have been tested with [actual Chainlink oracle software](https://github.com/Agoric/dapp-oracle/blob/main/chainlink-agoric/README.md).
+We have tested these features with [actual Chainlink oracle software](https://github.com/Agoric/dapp-oracle/blob/main/chainlink-agoric/README.md).

 However, it is important to note that Chainlink is still in the process of